NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 4 days

-Compared to the average, this is a little more, but not by much.
-The average across all mattresses we’ve tested to date is approximately 3 days.
-And the good news about off-gassing is that once the process is complete, it’s complete for the entire life of the mattress.
+Compared to the average, this is a little less, but not by much.
+The average across all mattresses we’ve tested to date is approximately 6-7 days.
+The good news about off-gassing is that once the process is complete, it’s complete for the entire life of the mattress.

 Company